kennot90/Foodie_Hunt/README.md

 The lontitude and Latitude are obtain via ONEMAP SG.

-My Main role is connecting the MongoDB via a connector to Tableau and working on the visualizing the results.
+After which, I connect the MongoDB via a connector to Tableau and working on the visualizing the results which can be seen in the TWB file.

 ## 1.INTRODUCTION